Master of Materials Science and Engineering

 Who is eligible to apply?

-Applicants should have a Bachelor's degree of materials science and engineering as well as good English communication ability.
+Applicants should have a Bachelor's degree in materials science and engineering as well as good English communication ability.
 Applicants may also be accepted (1) who have a Bachelor's degree in physics or chemistry and have research experience related to materials science; or (2) who have a Bachelor's degree in mechanical engineering and research experience related to materials processing.

 4 credits for the first four course; 5 credits for Series Lectures